 - AKF warns: “If AB 290 is passed, it will quickly force AKF to stop helping low-income Californians living with kidney failure.”
 AB 290 requires AKF and other charities to disclose confidential patient information to insurance companies in violation of federal regulations governing charitable premium assistance.
 AKF states that these provisions would violate the program’s federal regulations and force it to stop helping California patients.

-AB 290 treats wealthy patients differently.
-Under AB 290, the only patients affected are low-income dialysis patients who need charitable premium assistance to help pay their insurance premiums.
+- AB 290 discriminates against low-income dialysis patients.
+The only patients affected by AB 290 are low-income dialysis patients who need charitable premium assistance to help pay their insurance premiums.

-AB 290 is opposed by doctors, caregivers, patients, business and taxpayer groups and dialysis providers.
+AB 290 is opposed by doctors, caregivers, patients, business and taxpayer groups, and dialysis providers.
 This dangerous bill will jeopardize patient access to life-saving dialysis care.